[Paper] Distributed Order Recording Techniques for Efficient Record-and-Replay of Multi-threaded Programs

 • Automated Testing – Continuous‑integration pipelines for HPC codes can incorporate record‑and‑replay checkpoints, catching nondeterministic bugs that would otherwise slip through.

-• Future‑Proofing – As exascale systems increasingly blend many‑core OpenMP with distributed MPI, having a unified, low‑overhead replay mechanism will be essential for both correctness verification and performance tuning.
+• Future‑Proofing – As exascale systems increasingly blend many‑core OpenMP with distributed MPI, a unified, low‑overhead replay mechanism will be essential for both correctness verification and performance tuning.

 Limitations & Future Work

-• Epoch Granularity Trade‑off – Choosing epoch boundaries is a heuristic; overly large epochs may hide subtle ordering bugs, while very small epochs reduce the performance benefit.
+• Epoch Granularity Trade‑off – Choosing epoch boundaries is heuristic; overly large epochs may hide subtle ordering bugs, while very small epochs reduce the performance benefit.

 • Support for All OpenMP Constructs – The prototype focuses on the most common parallel loops and barriers; more exotic features (tasking, reductions with user‑defined operators) need additional handling.